 ~ Son Howard K. Miner ~

-He was employed by Lenox in Mount Pleasant, Westmoreland County, PA.
-They had three children.
+Howard was employed as a mechanic by Connellsville Motor Sales and later by Lenox in Mount Pleasant, Westmoreland County, PA.
+They had three children -- Howard Miner Jr., Lou Ann Miner and one who died in infancy.

 On April 8, 1993, they celebrated their golden wedding anniversary with a reception at the Indian Creek Valley Community Church in Indian Head, with 200 well-wishers in attendance.
 An article about the anniversary celebration, seen here, was printed in the Daily Courier.